ondrej-kvasnovsky/algorithms/data-structures/hash-table.md

 > If you are interesting in sets, have a look at this [chapter in Java Handbook](https://ondrej-kvasnovsky.gitbooks.io/java-handbook/content/chapter1.html).

 Here is a naive implementation of hash set.

 ```
 class MyHashSet {

     private Integer[] values = new Integer[1000000];

     public void add(int key) {
         values[hash(key)] = key;
     }

     public void remove(int key) {
         values[hash(key)] = null;
     }

     /** Returns true if this set did not already contain the specified element */
     public boolean contains(int key) {
         return values[hash(key)] != null;
     }

     public int hash(int value) {
-        return value % values.length;
+        return values.length % value;
     }
 }
 ```

 We can perform the following with the hash set we have created.

 ```
 MyHashSet hashSet = new MyHashSet();